girishsv1986/python_programs/left_view_of_binary_tree/README.md

 # Left View of A Binary Tree
-This python programs gives the left view of a given binary tree.
+This python program gives the left view of a given binary tree.

 ### Pre-requisites:
 python3 or higher version should be installed